bitcoincoretech/lnbits-link/README.md

 ## Use
  - make sure there are some funds in the wallet
- - visit a site that accepts Lightning Payments (BOLT11 or LNURL Pay)
+ - visit a site that accepts Lightning Payments (BOLT11 or LNURL Pay).
+See [Testing Sites](https://github.com/bitcoincoretech/lnbits-link/blob/main/README.md#testing-sites) below.
- - click on the link
+ - click on a payment Link
  - a dialog is open asking for confirmation.
 Confirm (or not).
 That is it!
 ![lnbits extension 2c](https://user-images.githubusercontent.com/2951406/120315846-715aaf80-c2e5-11eb-9163-0a7bf3667556.png)
+ - check the balance on the popup view of the extension

 ## Supported Browsers
 The extension can be installed on: